Anti-spam protection FAQ

 Q. Can I use a third-party anti-spam and anti-malware provider in conjunction with Exchange Online?

 A. Yes, you may configure another spam and malware filtering service to protect your Exchange Online mailboxes.
 To do this for inbound mail, you should redirect your email messages to the third-party provider by changing your MX records to point to the third-party provider, and then redirect the messages to EOP for additional processing.
-To do this for outbound mail, please configure the message delivery destination to the third-party provider (smart host), as shown in Scenario: Outbound Smart Hosting.
+To do this for outbound mail, please configure the message delivery destination to the third-party provider (smart host).

 Q. Does Microsoft have any documentation about how I can protect myself from phishing scams?